yordanosmoges2/credit-risk-model/README.md

 The Swagger UI provides an interactive interface for testing the `/predict` endpoint.
 Users can submit Recency, Frequency, and Monetary values and receive a predicted credit risk probability.

+### Weight of Evidence (WoE) and Information Value (IV)
+To improve interpretability and align with credit risk best practices, a WoE/IV transformation step was implemented for selected features.
+This allows the model to capture monotonic risk relationships while remaining explainable and regulator-friendly.

+Basic unit tests were added and executed using pytest to validate data flow and model components.

+## Continuous Integration

+A Continuous Integration (CI) pipeline is implemented using **GitHub Actions**.
+The pipeline automatically installs dependencies and runs unit tests using **pytest** on every push and pull request to the main branch, ensuring code quality and preventing regressions.

+### MLflow-based Model Loading

+The FastAPI service loads the trained credit risk model directly from MLflow using a model URI.
+This ensures consistency between training and inference, supports versioned deployments, and enables auditable, production-ready model serving aligned with MLOps best practices.